This text is translated into Russian by google automatic human level neural machine.

 Most of the employees of the safari park had to be sent home (we not only served the animals, but also engaged in construction in the park).
 We managed to make food supplies, which will be enough until the end of April.
 Today, some organizations give us pet products for free.
 Already in May there are stocks of basic products.

-Now we are actively looking for guardians for our animals, this is a very common practice throughout the world - in the same Moscow zoo, almost every animal has its own guardian.
-To become a guardian, it is necessary to conclude a charitable assistance agreement with the park, according to which the guardian allocates funds for the purchase of animal feed and to maintain the conditions of detention.
-We conclude with everyone a standard contract for a period of six months.
-For example, one tiger per day needs about eight to ten kg of meat, and four Amur tigers and four lions, one ligre, live in our park.
-All these large predators eat very well, so maintaining one pet costs about 40 thousand rubles a month.
+Now we are actively looking for guardians for our animals, this is a very common practice all over the world - in the same Moscow zoo, almost every animal has its own guardian.
+To become a guardian, it is necessary to conclude a charity agreement with the park, according to which the guardian allocates funds for the purchase of feed for the animals and for maintaining conditions of detention.
+We conclude a standard contract with everyone for a period of six months.
+For example, one tiger needs about eight to ten kilograms of meat per day, and in our park there are four Amur tigers and four lions, one liligr.
+All these large predators eat very well, so keeping one pet costs about 40 thousand rubles a month.

 In fact, we need a large amount, but we made a small price to make it easier to find guardians.
 In addition to them, there are other animals: two Far Eastern leopards, a cougar, five lynxes, four red wolves, five Himalayan and two brown bears, foxes, raccoons, badgers, Manchurian deer, wild boars, roe deer, and birds of prey - vultures, white-tailed and steller-legged eagles, eagle owls, owls and all of them, of course, eat meat.
 So you can imagine the daily costs of them.